cf73/humanity/content/collections/pages/home-page-photos.md

         text: 'saving democracy'
       -
         type: text
-        text: ".\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'From there, we shine a light on thirty of the world’s most respected non-profits and their compelling opportunities to participate in positive change.'
+        text: ".\_From there, we shine a light on thirty of the world’s most respected non-profits and their compelling opportunities to participate in positive change."
   -
     type: paragraph
     content: